studio1902/statamic-peak-docs/docs/features/page-builder.md

 {{ block:field_name }}
 ```

 Alternatively you can use the generate block command in Peak.
-Run `php please peak:make:block` and follow the instrutions by filling in a name, a filename and a fieldset instruction.
+Run `php please peak:make:block` and follow the instructions by filling in a name, a filename and a fieldset instruction.
 All the files needed will be generated and the block will be added to the `page_builder.yaml` file.

 ## Block partial
 All page builder blocks extend the `resources/views/page_builder/_block.antlers.html` partial so you only have to add site wide styling for blocks in one partial.
 All block content will be slotted into this partial.